 3. Programmable Thermostat

 Install a programmable thermostat to control your heating and cooling system more effectively.
 Program the thermostat to adjust the temperature when you’re away from home or sleeping, optimizing energy usage and reducing utility expenses.
-Want to save money on (Programmable Thermostats), check out this article from the Department of Energy and see their expert advice.
+Want to save money on (Programmable Thermostats)?
+Check out the Department of Energy article and see their expert advice.

 4. Smart Energy Management